 The television, that insidious beast, that Medusa which freezes a billion people to stone every night, staring fixedly, that Siren which called and sang and promised so much and gave, after all, so little, Ray Bradbury

-- Live within your means, consider economic austerity as logical and reasonable, which is not at all contrary to being happy and living life to the fullest.
+- Live within your means, consider a more simplistic or minimalist lifestyle as positive, healthy, and reasonable, which is not at all contrary to being happy and living life to the fullest.
 Always pay cash, avoid credit cards.

-- Eliminate or at least reduce personal debt as much as possible: mortgages, auto loans, student loans, etc. If you need money, ask your friends and relatives.
+- Eliminate or at least reduce personal debt as much as possible: mortgages, auto loans, student loans, etc. Before you borrow money: Do you really need to spend the money at all?
+Can you save up, use some savings or ask some friends and relatives to help you out instead of borrowing money?

 - Buy gold, silver and precious stones.
-Gold is a scarce and limited resource that cannot be created from nothing like fiat money (it is based solely on faith or trust in the state, but it isn’t backed by anything).
-It has been used in economic transactions since time immemorial, it has always been considered a safe haven in times of uncertainty, crisis, and depression.
+Gold is a scarce and limited resource that cannot be created from nothing like fiat money.
+Fiat money is based solely on faith or trust in the state, but it is backed by nothing.
+Gold has been used in economic transactions since time immemorial, it has always been considered a safe haven in times of economic and political instability, crisis, and depression.

-- Always keep some cash on hand so that you can survive, at least for a couple of weeks.
+- Always keep some cash on hand and some basic supplies so that you can survive, at least for a couple of weeks.
 In the case of economic collapse, banks and ATMs may be out of service for several days or even weeks.

-- Opportunities are also going to arise to buy solid assets (real estate, storage facilities, and distressed businesses) on the cheap.
+- Opportunities are also going to arise to buy solid assets (real estate and distressed businesses) on the cheap.

-- Study and prepare to offer services and increase your income earning potential in the future.
+- Study and prepare yourself to offer services in demand and increase your income earning potential in the future.
 Seriously consider self-employment or starting your own business.

 - Some people even advocate escaping from big cities and the possible conflicts and riots that may arise if basic services (water, electricity, etc.) are stopped or shops are closed down because the currency becomes worthless (Hyperinflation).
 They are talking about rural life, living in less populated areas with access to potable water and sanitation.
-Places where they can grow their own food, own electricity generators, and can protect themselves, their families, and their possessions (many consider bearing arms for their own defence and that of the state as a right).
+Places where they can grow their own food, own electricity generators, and can protect themselves, their families, and their possessions.
 It is also defended as a viable alternative economic model; small and local communities that can become self-sustaining and are able to provide help and assistance to their members when needed.